My Son is Addicted to Drugs

 - Have you changed who you friends are?

 - Have your relationships with family members deteriorated?

 - Has your appetite changed?

 - Have you lost interest in things you used to enjoy?

 - Do you need to take greater doses of your drug of choice to achieve the same high?

 It is harmful but not unusual for people to use drugs as a way to cope with depression, anxiety, or past trauma, or even to self-medicate a behavioural disorder.
-In these cases, your substance abuse might be classified as a co-occurring disorder, and it will be important to seek treatment both for your use of narcotics and the emotional issue at the root of your drug use to ensure that you achieve a full and lasting recovery.
+In these cases, their substance abuse might be classified as a co-occurring disorder, and it will be important to seek treatment both for their use of narcotics and the emotional issue at the root of their drug use to ensure that they achieve a full and lasting recovery.
 Continued drug abuse can have devastating consequences: addiction, chronic health problems, and fatal overdoses.